2024 Guide to Employee Misclassification For Global Employers

 Important To Know

-As a business, it’s important not to focus solely on how the contract with the individual is defined – i.e. simply whether the individual is labeled as an employee or independent contractor.
-This is because, in many countries, a “substance over form” principle is followed - meaning that the objective reality of the relationship is considered and the relationship type is not merely determined on how the relationship is labeled in a contract.
+As a business, you shouldn't focus solely on how the contract with the individual is defined – i.e. simply whether the individual is labeled as an employee or independent contractor.
+In many countries, a “substance over form” principle is followed.
+This means that the objective reality of the relationship is considered and the relationship type is not merely determined by how it's labeled in a contract.

 For example, a contract with an individual may be called an “independent contractor agreement”.
-However, a court or the government authority may find that, based on the true nature and underlying facts of the relationship, the nature of the relationship between the parties is actually one of employment.
+However, a court or the government authority may find that the true nature of the relationship between the parties is actually one of employment.

 What Are The Differences Between Independent Contractors and Employees?